BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

   ![](../../page-images/shadow-timeline_triangle.png)

-- The playhead state can be set to 'play' or 'pause' using the button controls in the top-left of the Arrange View
+- The playhead state can be set to “play” or “pause” using the button controls in the top-left of the Arrange View

 - Clicking the timeline numbering, can be used to zoom and scroll the view.
 Clicking and dragging left/right controls horizontal scroll, dragging up/down controls zoom level

 #### Scenes
 Scenes are used to create user-defined progressions through musical time.
-One application of this is to define Scenes that correspond to different sections of a musical work 'Section A', 'Section B', 'Cadenza' etc. Another application is to create multiple pathways within a work as found in improvisation and 'open form' composition
+One application of this is to define Scenes that correspond to different sections of a musical work “Section A”, “Section B”, “Cadenza” etc. Another application is to create multiple pathways within a work as found in improvisation and “open form” composition

 - Scenes can be added by click-dragging in the *scene bar* on the global timeline